 Yuko Aoyama advises students with strong international orientations whose primary interests fall under economic geography, globalization and industrialization, in order to further theoretical advance in the debates over governance, innovation, and organizational change.
 She has conducted interviews with large multinationals and start-up entrepreneurs in various economic sectors, including IT, retailing, video games, tourism and logistics, and has a long-term interest in the economies of the Asia-Pacific, Spain, and the United States.

 Young-Long Kim came to Clark with BA in Geography and Economics and MA in Geography from Seoul National University, South Korea.
-He currently works as a research assistant for the project, MNEs and NGOs in India.
+He has served as a research assistant for the project, MNEs and NGOs in India.
+He is currently working on his dissertation, which is on measuring urban vitality using big data in Seoul, South Korea.
+Young-Long received Sim Student Travel Award from the Korea-America Association for Geospatial and Environmental Sciences.

 Rory Horner, Ph.D. came to Clark with first class honors both in Geography and in Economics from Trinity College, Dublin, Ireland.
 He has served as a research assistant for the project on MNEs and NGOs in India, and co-authored publications on foreign direct investment in Ireland, service innovation, and a book review on the World Bank report in 2009.
 Rory has been awarded an NSF-DDRI grant and he has also won various awards at the AAG, including the Best Student Paper from the Economic Geography Specialty Group.
 His dissertation, “The State, Patents, and the Development of India’s Pharmaceutical Industry” (2013) analyzes various underlining causes behind the emergence of Global South’s largest pharmaceutical industry, including the role of patents and state policy, competitive environments, and the potential of selective disengagements from global value chains.
-Rory is a lecturer at the Institute of Environment and Development, University of Manchester, United Kingdom.
+Rory is a lecturer at the School of Environment, Education and Development, University of Manchester, United Kingdom.